hariszaf/metabarcoding_toolkit/_posts/2021-02-15-PEMA@MDAW-online-workshop.md

 [PEMA](http://pema.hcmr.gr) will be there for a full hands-on tutorial!

-Even online, hope to e-meet you all there! :100: :100:
+Even online, hope to e-meet you all there!

+Follow the [PREGO project tweet](https://twitter.com/prego_project/status/1363910788646322184) for more!